theagelessshoulders.com

 Many adults drink:

-• very little during the day
+• Very little during the day

-• a lot at night
+• A lot at night

 This pattern supports sleep disruption — but not movement quality.